-Golf courses in St Andrews and the surrounding area
+Golf courses near St Andrews and the surrounding area

 Beyond St Andrews